ryanisaacg/blog/content/about.md

 title: "About Me"
 ---

- I'm studing Computer Science at Rutgers University New Brunswick in the School of Arts and Sciences Honors Program.
+ I'm studying Computer Science at Rutgers University New Brunswick in the School of Arts and Sciences Honors Program.
 My main area of experience is PC game development, and I have had internships for both web and mobile applications.
 Most of my side projects are written either C, Java, Python, or Rust.

 ### Academic Experience